-Immediately telephone your doctor or the Poisons Information Centre (13 11 26) for advice or go to Accident and Emergency at your nearest hospital if you think that you or anyone else may have taken too much Quetiapine-GA.
+Immediately telephone your doctor or the Poisons Information Centre (13 11 26) for advice, or go to Accident and Emergency at your nearest hospital if you think that you or anyone else may have taken too much quetiapine.
 Do this even if there are no signs of discomfort or poisoning.

 You may need urgent medical attention.

-If you take too many Quetiapine-GA tablets you may feel drowsy, sleepy, dizzy or have fast heart beats.
+If you take too many Quetiapine modified release tablets you may feel drowsy, sleepy, dizzy or have fast heart beats.

-While you are taking QUETIAPINE-GA
+While you are taking it